martha-wilfahrt/martha-wilfahrt.github.io/_pages/research.md

 Journal Articles
 -------

-Forthcoming.
-[A Precolonial Paradox: Rethinking Political Centralization and Its Legacies] _American Political Science Review._
+2025.
+[A Precolonial Paradox: Rethinking Political Centralization and Its Legacies] _American Political Science Review._ (FirstView)

 [A Precolonial Paradox: Rethinking Political Centralization and Its Legacies]: https://doi.org/10.1017/S0003055425101044